The Norwood Hair Scale

-Norwood hair scale shows your hair loss level.
-Classifies hair loss levels in degrees from 1 to 7, with 12 different loss types.
+Norwood hair scale shows your hair loss level and Classifies hair loss levels in degrees from 1 to 7, with 12 different loss types.
 In addition to determining the level of your hair loss; moreover, it gives an approximate idea of the type of treatment that should relate to your hair loss.
 If the hair loss is in high stage, it may be troublesome to win your hair with a pharmaceutical.
 In such cases, you ought to have your right hair transplantation.

-*1st: Conventional hair loss
+First Stage Conventional hair loss

 After puberty, we can see it from a young age.
 (Normal Hair) This is the degree when the male-pattern hair loss does not affect the patient.
 The hair spreads even and thick in the scalp, and the hairline is in its original position.